Tonybesto/TCS-Project-Configuration/README.md

 # TCS-Project-Configuration

-This repository contains repository scripts for setting up configuration for nginx, bastion, tooling and wordpress servers in setting up my company cloud infrastructure
+This repository contains repository scripts for setting up configuration for nginx, bastion, tooling and wordpress servers in setting up my company cloud infrastructure.